-1965-66 · JULY 15 ThursdayLast day for receiving applications for supplemental examinations. mental examinations.
-AUGUST 1 Last day for receiving "Confirmation of Application" cards.
+JULY 14 ThursdayLast day for receiving applications for supplemental examinations.
+AUGUST 1 MondayLast day for receiving "Confirmation of Application" cards.
+19 FridayLast day for receiving applications for entrance examinations.
+SEPTEMBER

+MondayLast day for receiving "Confirmation of Application" cards.
 FridayLast day for receiving applications for entrance examinations.
+SEPTEMBER

+MondayLast day for receiving "Confirmation of Application" cards.
+FridayLast day for receiving applications for entrance examinations.
+SEPTEMBER

+19 FridayLast day for receiving applications for entrance examinations.
+SEPTEMBER

-SEPTEM Thursday Entrance and supplemental examinations begin at 9:00 a.m.
-TuesFriRegistration for Evening Division students.
+Thursday Entrance and supplemental examinations begin at 9:00 a.m.

+13-16 TuesFri.
+Registration for Evening Division students.

 7:00 p.m8:30 p.m.
-8 WednesdayRegistration for all second year students.
+WednesdayRegistration for all second year students.
 9:00 a.m12:00 noon; 2:00 p.m5:00 p.m.

-9 ThursdayRegistration for all third year students 9:00 a.m12:00 noon.
+ThursdayRegistration for all third year students.
+9:00 a.m12:00 noon.

 Registration for all fourth year students.

 2:00 p.m5:00 p.m.

+16 Friday

-10 FridayRegistration for all first year students.
-9:00 a.m12:00 noon; 2:00 p.m5:00 p.m.
-11 SaturdayRegistration for returning resident students.
+17 SaturdayRegistration for returning resident students.
 9:00 a.m12:00 noon.

+Orientation Programme for Freshmen and

+new students at 1:30 p.m. in the Auditorium.
+19 MondayInstruction begins for all classes.

+Late registration fee of \$10.00, with an

+additional fee of \$3.00 for each day after

+this date.

-13 MondayInstruction begins for all classes.
-Late registration fee of \$10.00, with an additional fee of \$3.00 for each day after this date.
-15 WednesdayCollege Mission begins at 9:00 a.m.
-Mass of the Holy Spirit in the University Chapel at 3:40 p.m.
-16 ThursdayGeneral meeting of the Faculty in the Board Room.
-22 WednesdayFinal date for late registration.
-Inauguration of extra-curricular activities.
-30 ThursdayLast day for change of registration.
+21 WednesdayCollege Mission begins at 9:00 a.m.
+Mass of the Holy Spirit in the University Chapel

+at 3:40 p.m.
+Thursday

+28 WednesdayFinal date for late registration.
+Inauguration

+of extracurricular activities.

+30 FridayLast day for change of registration.
 General Assembly.

+OCTOBER

-OCTOB • 1 FridayFall Convocation.
-11 MondayThanksgiving Day.
+10 MondayThanksgiving Day.
 No classes.

-NOVEM BER 1-5 Monday-Friday Test week.
-11 ThursdayRemembrance Day.
-No classes.
+14 FridayFall Convocation.

+NOVEMBER

+7-10 MonThursTest week.

+11 Friday
-Thursday.....Solemn Requiem Mass for Most Reverend John

-T. McNally and deceased professors and
+FridaySolemn Requiem Mass for Most Reverend John T. McNally and deceased professors and

 alumni in the University Chapel at 12:00